Hbouaz/obdi-vagrant/README.md

 # obdi-vagrant

-A vagranfile for installing and running Obdi ( https://github.com/mclarkson/obdi ) in a sandbox environment
+Running Obdi ( https://github.com/mclarkson/obdi ) in a sandbox

 Use: